gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Get the details of a collection by its `slug`.
-If successful, returns a Collection resource in the response body specified in `CollectionDetailResponse`
+This API retrieves the detail of the collection in an application.

 *Returned Response:*